Guide to using SIM cards overseas

 Stay connected on your next trip

 For most of us, our phones have become the most important item in our luggage.
-Whether you use yours to navigate unfamiliar cities, book hotels on the fly or stay connected with family, chances are you won’t be able to rely on free WiFi connections throughout your entire trip.
+Whether you use yours to navigate unfamiliar cities, book hotels on the fly or stay connected with family, chances are you won’t be able to rely on free WIFI connections throughout your entire trip.

-The basics of using SIM cards overseas
+Types of overseas SIM cards

 Local SIM cards